Into the Fog: Evaluating Robustness of Multiple Object Tracking

-Efforts to simulate fog in real-world images have been undertaken across various domains and shown promising results in improving the robustness of deep learning models to adverse atmospheric conditions.
-In the image classification task, some works~\cite{commoncorruptions, augmix, albumentations} propose common image corruption techniques for \textsc{Imagenet}~\cite{imagenet} and CIFAR~\cite{cifar}, paving the way for model generalization.
+Efforts to create semi-synthetic images based on real ones have been undertaken across various domains and shown promising results in improving the robustness of deep learning models.
+In the image classification task, some works~\cite{commoncorruptions, augmix, albumentations} propose common image corruption techniques for \textsc{ImageNet}~\cite{imagenet} and CIFAR~\cite{cifar}, paving the way to enhance model generalization.
 However, they involve non-realistic planar fog simulations, diverging from real-world scenarios.
 To overcome these limitations, Kar~\etal~\cite{3dcommoncorruptions} propose a monocular depth estimation approach to integrate scene geometry for more realistic simulations, demonstrating its effectiveness.
 However, these corruptions are constrained to homogeneous volumetric fog (smoke) in indoor single images captured from a front-view camera position.

-Sakaridis~\etal~\cite{foggycityscape} explore the fog impact on semantic segmentation performance in the AD domain by generating volumetric fog in real-world images and successfully validating the approach.
+Sakaridis~\etal~\cite{foggycityscape} explore the fog impact on semantic segmentation performance in the AD domain.
+They generate volumetric fog in real-world single images and collect a small foggy dataset to validate the approach.
 However, their study is limited to the Cityscapes~\cite{Cityscapes} dataset and relies on provided stereo images along with corresponding disparity maps.
-Moreover, fog representation is constrained by homogeneity and is limited to images containing sky.
-Some other works~\cite{rainrender, nuscenesfog} on fog simulation in AD datasets, such as \textsc{KITTI}\cite{KITTI} and NuScenes~\cite{nuscenes}, also utilize available range data, facing the same limitations, but focus on improving object detection robustness.
-Currently, no physics-based fog simulations are available to cover MOT needs with diverse scenarios and camera viewpoints.
+Moreover, their fog simulation is only feasible in images containing the sky and is restricted by homogeneity.
+Similarly, some other AD works with available range data~\cite{rainrender, nuscenesfog} encounter such limitations, focusing on fog simulation in \textsc{KITTI}~\cite{KITTI} and NuScenes~\cite{nuscenes} datasets with the aim to enhance the object detection task.
+Despite the promising results of employing synthetic fog in these contexts, there are currently no physics-based volumetric fog simulations available to address MOT requirements with arbitrary scenarios and camera viewpoints.